TOP

 I truly believe that we should #BuyLess and #AppreciateMore.

-I believe that changing our approach to buying clothing can also change our relationship with our clothing.
-This ethos drives my limited selection of products, reflecting my commitment to conscious consumerism, as well as a feminine version of feminism.
+My products reflect my commitment to conscious consumerism, as well as a feminine version of feminism.
+I believe that changing our approach to buying clothing can also change our relationship with our clothing and this ethos drives my limited selection.

 And Sew It Began …